-1. Copper Equivalent (CuEQ) is calculated using the following metal prices: Gold: \$1,200/oz USD; Copper: \$2.50/lb USD; Silver; \$16.00/oz USD.
-Assumption includes 100% metallurgical recovery and net smelter returns.

-- All lengths are reported as core length (meters).
+- 1. Copper Equivalent (CuEQ) assays were calculated using the following metal prices: Gold: \$1,200/oz USD; Copper: \$2.50/lb USD; Silver; \$16.00/oz USD.
+Assumption based on 100% metallurgical recovery and net smelter returns. - 2.
+All lengths are reported as core length (meters).
 Results reported are weighted averages with no top cutting and no internal waste. - 3.
 Most samples are from 1 to 3 meters long.
-Precious metals range from <0.01g/t to 1.125g/t (Au) and 1.0 to 1,270 g/t (Ag). - 4.
+Precious metals range from <0.01g/t to 1.125g/t (Au) and 1.0 to 1,270g/t (Ag). - 4.
 Finlay employs a rigorous quality assurance/quality control (QA/QC) program on the Silver Hope Property that includes the regular insertion of certified reference standards and blanks along with the collection of duplicate samples. - 5.
 Warner Gruenwald, P.Geo, Vice President, Exploration for Finlay Minerals Ltd., is the Qualified Person as defined by National Instrument 43-101 and he has prepared the scientific and technical content of this document.
-Sample analysis was conducted by Acme Analytical Laboratories Ltd. in Vancouver.
+Sample analysis was conducted by Acme Analytical Laboratories Ltd. in Vancouver, BC.

-The 2014 Program Details are as follows:
+The 2014 program details were as follows:

-Drill hole SH14-01 (350 m) targeted a large, deep Induced Polarization (IP) anomaly along the southern projection of the East Horizon.
+Drill hole SH14-01 (350 m) targeted a large, deep (IP) anomaly along the southern projection of the East Horizon.
 Thick sequences of interbedded, volcaniclastic rocks, pyritic sediments and graphite were intersected.
-A few (<5m) zones of geochemically anomalous arsenic, silver, lead and zinc were identified.
 The sulphide - graphite content is believed to be the cause of the IP anomaly.

-Drill hole SH14-02 (371 m) tested a strong IP chargeability anomaly delineated from surface to 400 meters deep in the Gaul Zone, the southernmost of the three Main Horizon mineral deposits.
-Andesitic volcanic and conglomeritic rocks with variable amounts of pyrite, chalcopyrite and localized tetrahedrite, galena and sphalerite were intersected down hole to nearly 300 meters.
-Two distinct, wide intervals of copper and silver mineralization including some higher grade zones were identified.
-Although the upper half of the hole was situated between two historic holes, SH14-02 yielded a longer and higher grade intercept.
-The lower mineralized intercept in this hole was below any of the nearby historic holes in this zone.
+Drill hole SH14-02 (371 m) tested a strong IP chargeability anomaly delineated from surface to 400m deep in the Gaul Zone, the southernmost of the three Main Horizon mineral deposits.
+Two distinct, wide intervals of copper and silver mineralization including some higher-grade zones were identified downhole to nearly 300 metres.
+The lower mineralized intercept was below any of the nearby historic holes in this zone.
 The sulphide content is believed to be the cause of the strong IP anomaly.

-Drill hole SH14-03 (473 m), located 120 meters west of hole SH11-12 (76 meters @ 0.43g/t gold, 29g/t silver and 0.20% copper), was drilled to test the down dip extent of this new Main/Deep Horizon mineralization.
-Sulphide mineralization was found throughout much of the hole.
-Sulphide-rich breccias were intersected and appear similar, albeit narrower than those up dip in SH11-12.
-Extensive and often intense alteration marked by silicification, quartz veining and sericite are commonly associated with pyrite, chalcopyrite and localized tetrahedrite, arsenopyrite and sphalerite.
-The overall extent of mineralization and alteration is, however, substantially more widespread than in SH11-12.
-This zone is open along strike (north south) and to depth.
+Drill hole SH14-03 (473 m), located 120 metres west of hole SH11-12 (76 metres @ 0.43g/t Au, 29g/t Ag and 0.20% Cu), was drilled to test the down dip extent of this new Main Deep Horizon mineralization.
+Silicification, quartz veining and sericite along with sulphide mineralization was found throughout much of the hole.
+As with SH11-12, this hole contains anomalous amounts of arsenic, bismuth and tellurium.
+The bottom eleven metres of this hole differs markedly from SH11-12 due to the distinctly anomalous levels of silver, bismuth, molybdenum, tellurium and tungsten.
+The overall extent of mineralization and alteration is more widespread than in SH11-12.
+This zone is open along strike (north-south) and to depth.